Jean-Dominique Bauby: Memoir

 On 8 December 1995, at the age of 43, Bauby had a stroke while driving his son to a night out at the theatre.
-When he woke up in the hospital twenty days later, he could only blink his left eyelid.
+When he woke up in the hospital 20 days later, he could only blink his left eyelid.
 He had locked-in syndrome, in which the mental faculties remain intact but most of the body is paralyzed.
 In Bauby's case, his mouth, arms, and legs were paralyzed, and he lost 27 kg in the first 20 weeks after his stroke.

 Before his stroke, Bauby had signed a contract to write a book.
 His speech therapist, Sandrine Fichou, arranged a 26-letter alphabet according to the frequency of use so he could dictate.
 Claude Mendibil, a ghostwriter and freelance book editor, was sent by his publisher Robert Laffont to take the dictation using a system called partner-assisted scanning.
 She recited the alphabet until Bauby blinked at the correct letter, and recorded the 130-page manuscript letter by letter over the course of two months, working three hours a day, seven days a week.

 The resulting book, The Diving Bell and the Butterfly, was published on Friday, 7 March 1997.
 It went on to become a number one bestseller across Europe and its total sales are now in the millions.
-At the age of 44, Bauby unexpectedly died from pneumonia, two days after the publishing of his book.
+At the age of 44, Bauby died from pneumonia, two days after the publishing of his book.
 He is buried in a family grave at the Père-Lachaise cemetery in Paris, France.